albirrkarim/mozilla-hubs-installation-detailed/EXPERIENCE.md

 Here I share about installing, and hardware resource used by mozilla hubs.

-## 1. My own server

-I have 16 GB of RAM

-Intel(R) Xeon(R) Gold 6252 CPU @ 2.10GHz, 8 cores

-and this program takes only 3 GB of RAM. and about 50 GB for the storage.

-if i run build command `npm run build` it will rise to about 4 GB.

-## 2. Alibaba Cloud Elastic Compute Service
+## 1. Alibaba Cloud Elastic Compute Service

 Im from indonesia and someone in china ask me to install this hubs on their server (in china mainland). via ssh remote.